 Field Sobriety Tests

 Ed Tayter represents clients across the state of Maryland against the DUI charges they face.
-Please contact us if you are in need of a Columbia DUI lawyer or a Maryland gun lawyer.
+Please contact us if you are in need of a Maryland DUI lawyer.